seagle0128/.emacs.d/README.md

 # Customization

-Copy `custom-example.el` to `custom.el` and change the configurations, then restart.
+Copy `custom-example.el` to `custom.el` and change the configurations, then restart Emacs.

 ``` emacs-lisp
 (setq my-logo nil)                        ; Logo file or nil (official logo)